 Each Picture Mode can be configured with different color settings by selecting the desired Picture Mode to modify, and then clicking the Edit... button.

 See "Picture Modes" for a more detailed description.

-A Picture Mode that has been configured to use a 3D LUT for Print Emulation will show the 3D icon 💗 in the button.
+A 3D icon is shown on the button when a Picture Mode has been configured to use a 3D LUT for Print Emulation (Windows only) or a Custom 3D LUT.